chenhui07c8/homepage/_pages/about.md

 What is new:
 =====
+**2023.10:**  Our work is accepted by **IEEE Transactions on Wireless Communications**: "Coverage analysis of joint localization and communication in THz systems with 3D arrays." \
 **2023.08:**  Our work is accepted by **IEEE Transactions on Vehicular Technology**: "Joint User Localization and Location Calibration of A Hybrid Reconfigurable Intelligent Surface." \
 **2023.08:**  Our work is accepted by **IEEE Transactions on Wireless Communications**: "RIS-Enabled and Access-Point-Free Simultaneous Radio Localization and Mapping." \
 **2023.05:**  Received **Ericsson Research Grant**, Ericsson, Sweden.\